Veklury (Remdesivir) Antiviral Treatment Description

 July 10, 2020 - Gilead announced an additional analysis of remdesivir was associated with an improvement in clinical recovery and a 62 percent reduction in the risk of mortality compared with standard of care – an important finding that requires confirmation in prospective clinical trials.

 July 8, 2020 - Gilead Sciences issued the following statement from Merdad Parsey, MD, Ph.D., Chief Medical Officer, Gilead Sciences: Research on this inhaled solution of remdesivir represents an important pillar of our ongoing work that aims to potentially enhance patient outcomes with remdesivir and enable more patients to access this treatment.
-Additional clinical trials evaluating remdesivir in combination with anti-inflammatory medicines in vulnerable patient populations and outpatient settings are ongoing or planned to initiate shortly.
+Additional clinical trials evaluating remdesivir combined with anti-inflammatory medicines in vulnerable patient populations and outpatient settings are ongoing or planned to initiate shortly.

 July 6, 2020 - Mylan N.V. announced that India's Drug Controller General had approved its remdesivir 100 mg/vial for restricted emergency use in India's COVID-19 patients.
 The drug is approved to treat suspected or laboratory-confirmed incidences of COVID-19 in adults and children hospitalized with severe disease presentations.
 The drug will be launched under the brand name DESREM™ in India.
 It will be available to patients in July at INR 4,800, which is more than 80% less than the price at which the branded version of this product will be available to governments in the developed world.

 June 29, 2020 - The US Department of Health and Human Services announced an agreement to secure ample supplies of the drug remdesivir for the United States from Gilead Sciences through September, allowing American hospitals to purchase the drug in amounts allocated HHS and state health departments.
 HHS has secured more than 500,000 treatment courses for American hospitals through September 2020.